shahadghawa/Tourism_Kingdom_of_Saudi_Arabia/README.md

 2- Deploy the models. <br />

-# Recommendation:
+# Recommendations:
 1 - Utilization of digital transformation. <br />
 2 - Focusing on trending applications and international websites. <br />
 3 - Motivate the tourist places to activate their accounts on the related platform. <br />
-4 - Motivate Evalution Culture. <br />
+4 - Motivate Evaluation Culture. <br />